-Here’s a list of reasons why something might be considered hard or difficult:
+Here’s a list of reasons why something might be considered hard or difficult for kids:

 - It’s new